TendrilApps/tendrils-cli/README.md

 td push --force (-f)
 ```

-## Specifying the Tendrils Folder
+## Specifying the Tendrils repo
 - If no path argument is provided:
-    1. *Tendrils* will first check if the current working directory is a [Tendrils folder](#tendrils-folder).
+    1. *Tendrils* will first check if the current working directory is a [Tendrils repo](#tendrils-repo).
 If it is, this folder (and the tendrils defined in its [`tendrils.json`](#tendrilsjson)) will be used for the command
-    2. If the CWD is not a *Tendrils* folder, then the `TENDRILS_FOLDER` environment variable will be checked
+    2. If the CWD is not a *Tendrils* folder, then the `TENDRILS_REPO` environment variable will be checked
 - A path can be explicitly set using the `--path` argument
     - Available on all of the actions listed above
-    - If a path is provided, the current working directory and the value of the `TENDRILS_FOLDER` environment variable are not considered
+    - If a path is provided, the current working directory and the value of the `TENDRILS_REPO` environment variable are not considered
 ``` bash
 td push --path some/tendrils/folder
 ```